iAleKira/Nmap-Injection-Framework/README.md

 ![beef3](https://user-images.githubusercontent.com/89973113/211529061-6e5bbbe9-0d0c-46a4-a7b7-d341cf79a1da.png)

+# Docker

+You can pull the latest version of the docker image of the tool here : https://hub.docker.com/r/alekira/nmap_injection_framework

 # Having issues with jar files on Linux?

 Try running: java -jar ./filename.jar or use script.sh directly for default settings usage.

 # Libraries used: